Children’s Mental Health – Training Information

 Child & Adolescent Service Intensity Instrument (CASII) Training

-1 day training: September 8th
+1 day training: To be determined

 Early Childhood Service Intensity Instrument (ECSII) Training for Early Childhood Staff

 1 day seminar date (Overview): To be determined